Electric motorcycles are only becoming better and more common, so it's no surprise that there's more to come in 2020, and beyond.

 At the other end of the spectrum we have bikes like the Super Soco TC Max, that offer 125 thrills for not a lot of money, and the Vespa Elettrica twist-and-go scooter makes the ideal commuter.

-Here are the most important electric motorbikes coming in 2019 and beyond
+Here are the most important electric motorbikes coming in 2020

 Designed in the UK and built in Thailand, the Zapp i300 is a city scooter with serious performance, including a peak torque figure of 433lb-ft!